abemscac/pies-doc/docs/react/component-rendering.md

 }
 ```

 In the first render, the value of `count` is `0`.
-Thus, React will define `click()` by replacing all occurrences of `count` with its value in this render, which is `0`.
-Therefore, the following code is what the component did while defining `click()` in the first render:
+This means in this render, all occurrences of `count` in this component will be "replaced" by `0`.
+The following code illustrates what the component does when defining `click()` in this render:

 ```ts showLineNumbers
 const click = () => {